Filter Content

 Overdue Books

-Several emails have been sent to many of our families requesting the return of overdue library books.
-The library would appreciate your urgent attention to this matter.
+A number of emails have been sent to many of our families requesting the return of overdue library books.

 If you receive an overdue list, please take the time to search all the great book hiding places at home.
-Any library books not returned will be added to the school fees next term.
+Any library books not returned will be added to the school fee account next term.

 Important Library Dates